 NATE: Hi.
-I have actually - as an instructor in higher education, and I had experience online, and one of the big issues that I've experienced this issue with academic integrity, and I'm just wondering, you know, other than my conscience, so this not something I would ever do.
-But what would prevent me from, say, you know, completing an online course and then saying, OK, I will take that for anybody for a fee, pretend to be you and give you the certificate of completion so you got a better chance in your next job interview, even though the person I'm completing it for actually has not learned anything or taken the course?
+I have actually - as an instructor in higher education, and I had experience online, and one of the big issues that I've experienced is issue with academic integrity, and I'm just wondering, you know, other than my conscience, so this not something I would ever do.
+But what would prevent me from, say, you know, completing an online course and then saying, OK, I will take that for anybody for a fee, pretend to be you and give you the certificate of completion so that you have a better chance in your next job interview, even though the person I'm completing it for actually has not learned anything or taken the course?
 How do you address issues of academic integrity and identity online, and particularly with such a large scale?

 CONAN: Professor Ng?